sarumbu/FirstRepo/readme.md

-This is the second round of update to this file to check git push pull and statusgit status
+This is the second round of update to this file to check git push pull and status